Last Updated: December 7, 2018

 What Is PVC?

 What is PVC?
 Polyvinyl chloride (PVC) is the third-most widely produced synthetic plastic polymer.
 It is formed from three basic raw materials: crude oil, natural gas, and chloride.
 The chemical process links vinyl chloride monomers together to form long chains called polymers.
-To learn more about the science involved, visit the PVC website.
+To learn more about the science involved, visit the American Chemistry Council website.

 In 1913, German inventor Friedrich Henrich August Klatte took out the first patent on PVC.
 He actually used sunlight to initiate the polymerization of the vinyl chloride.